Denmark in World War II: Increasing resistance after the August 1943 crisis

-The permanent secretary of the ministry of foreign affairs, Nils Svenningsen, in January 1944 suggested establishment of a Danish camp, in order to avoid deportations to Germany.
-Werner Best accepted this suggestion, but on condition that this camp was built close to the German border.
-Frøslev Prison Camp was set up in August 1944.
-The building of the camp was for the sole purpose of keeping Danish Jews and other prisoners within Denmark's borders.
+The permanent secretary of the ministry of foreign affairs, Nils Svenningsen, in January 1944 suggested establishing a Danish camp, to avoid deportations to Germany.
+Werner Best accepted this suggestion, but on condition that this camp was built close to the German border; Frøslev Prison Camp was set up in August 1944, solely to keep Danish Jews and other prisoners within Denmark's borders.

-The Gestapo had limited trust in the Danish police, which had a total 10,000 members; 1,960 of these were arrested and deported to Germany on 19 September 1944.
+The Gestapo had limited trust in the Danish police force, which had 10,000 members; 1,960 of them were arrested and deported to Germany on 19 September 1944.